ahlstromcj/seq66/README.md

             *   Added a way to toggle recording of more than pattern at once.
             *   Fixed not modifying the song when pattern measures is changed.
             *   Fixed breakage of stopping song play at the end of song.
+            *   Fixed bug in event-editor initialization.
+            *   Fixed not applying note-length setting to step-edit.
         *   Can now paste a pattern into a new or another loaded MIDI file.
         *   When loading a MIDI file, the file dialog defaults to the last-used directory.